jasonbot/weblog/content/about.md

 There's also no Javascript on this page.
 I can't justify "enhancing" the "experience" of viewing words on a screen with some stupid runtime-in-the-browser trickery.

 (Late 2022 update: Javascript exists, where necessary, for "functional" pages like to display games but not for content load or navigation UI trickery.)

+(Early 2025 update: Javascript exists on pages with `mermaid` codeblocks to convert them to SVG inline.
+Still no deep tricks, though.

 If I can ask you but one favor, it is this: if you like the site, tell immediate friends and subscribe to it in your favorite RSS reader.
 I do not write to provide Internet Brain Geniuses with material to fractally complain about to feel better about themselves on Social Media.
 I would rather those people not know I exist.
 Please only share these posts on places where the comments section do not devolve into utter idiocy.